code-surfer-dev/flags-display/README.md

 connected via two hexadecimal seven segment LED display drivers (9368) to PORT B of a PIO, and the value of the flags register onto a bar graph LED via PORT A of a PIO.

+# Tools/Dependencies

+The assembly file for this project is written using the Z80 microprocessor's instruction set, and using the assembler directives/syntax of the free, open-source, [sbasm](https://www.sbprojects.net/sbasm/) assembler.
+In order to use other assemblers some or all of the assembler directives may need to be altered.